 The pads are backlit with the use of multi-colored LED lights.
 This design keeps the DJ aware of the modes in use and will even display preset cue points.

 A couple of USB ports and sound cards allows you to hook up a couple of laptops or PCs, a huge selling point for the buyer with an extensive setup that needs a controller that allows you to use two simultaneously.

 The patented Sound Color Filter gives DJs another reason to buy.
 This filter is loaded in every channel, allowing you to add sounds effects to sound regions.

 Many DJs will find themselves relying on the Slip Mode feature often.
 This feature is perfect for live events.
 Slip Mode will continue to play a track muted in the background when you’re making a live edit.
 Once the jog wheel is released the track seamlessly slides back in at the right place.

-Compared to the original SZ controller, this model’s upgrades aren’t major enough to cause the owner’s of the original SZ to run out and buy it, but those searching for a reliable controller will appreciate the many minor upgrades and important new features.
+Compared to the original SZ controller, this model’s upgrades aren’t major enough to cause the owners of the original SZ to run out and buy it, but those searching for a reliable rig will appreciate the many minor upgrades and important new features.

 This bigger and better model mainly focuses on adding controls that work specifically with the included Serato software, allowing you to get the most out of this software.